schalkneethling/150days-of-html/content/book/day020/_index.md

 That is then also the most common way to expose the URL specified in the `cite` attribute.

 That is all for our first taste of the grouping elements of HTML.
-Tomorrow we will continue by looking at all things list-related.
+In the next chapter we will continue by looking at all things list-related.

-Until then, keep making the web awesome!
+### Related Reading

-~..~ Schalk Neethling - [@schalkneethling](https://twitter.com/schalkneethling) pretty much everywhere :)
+- No related reading for this chapter.
+Have another 🍪